 What Is the Average Fire Protection Engineer Salary?

-There is no specific data for Fire Protection Engineers, but as the work can be classed under the general group of Health & Safety Engineering, it is reasonable to assume that collected data will vary little.
-The average salary for engineering services in the health and safety sector was $84,600 as at 2015.
-Average range at the time of survey was $49,410 to $130,770.
-Pay range depends on industry (with engineering services the highest payers), state and job demand.
+There is no specific data for Fire Protection Engineers, but as the work can be classed under the general group of Health & Safety Engineering.
+The median salary for health and safety engineers was $94,240 as of May 2020.* Pay range depends on industry (with engineering services the highest payers), state and job demand.
 In wildfire-hit California, jobs are likely to be plentiful but competitive.
 A larger proportion of these roles are likely to involve rural jobs in wildfire mitigation and prevention.

 Fire Protection Engineering Jobs & Job Description